Luxury box

 The luxury box (or skybox) and club seating constitute the most expensive class of seating in arenas and stadiums, and generate much higher revenues than regular seating.
 Club ticketholders often receive exclusive access to an indoor part of the venue through private club entrances, to areas containing special restaurants, bars, merchandise stands, and lounge areas of the venue that are not otherwise available to regular ticketholders.

 Location

-These special private seating sections located within stadiums, arenas, and other sporting and entertainment venues, are typically located in the midsection and/or main stand or grandstand.
-However at some tennis venues (where stadiums are smaller) the luxury boxes are often but not always located at the lowest ring of seats, nearest to the playing court.
+These special private seating sections located within stadiums and arenas (as well as within other types of sporting and entertainment venues) are typically located in the midsection, main stand or grandstand, or both.
+However at some tennis venues—where stadiums tend to be smaller—the luxury boxes are often (but not always) located at the lowest ring of seats, nearest to the playing court.

-Stadium luxury boxes sometimes have their indoor facility glass panels which can be opened to a balcony type area, in order for the user to feel immersed in the action of the event.
+Stadium luxury boxes sometimes have indoor facility glass panels which can be opened to a balcony-type area, designed to increase a patron's feeling of being immersed in the action of the event.